 Early Contractor Involvement (ECI) is a derivative of design and build but is used when engaging the contractor at an earlier time is seen to be advantageous to GCP.
 ECI is suited to projects that are not fully defined and where the contractor's knowledge and specialism is required to develop the design.
 This form of contract allows supplier engagement at an early stage of a project in order to draw in industry experience at the design and preparation stages.
-ECI contracts remain an option for major transport infrastructure schemes where there is significant scope for input from the supply chain.
+ECI contracts remain an option for major highways schemes where there is significant scope for input from the supply chain.

 Their knowledge and abilities to influence project decisions will have maximum impact in terms of project timing, quality and cost.
 In adopting this approach careful consideration of the choice of contractual conditions is required to ensure that appropriate clauses are in place at key milestones in the development of the design.
 The timing of the appointment of the contractor in the project development is important; the design should be sufficiently developed to enable estimates and assumptions to be prepared and the client brief sufficiently developed.
-ECI is not suitable where the brief and scope of the works is fully defined or for repetitive or maintenance related work.
+ECl is not suitable where the brief and scope of the works is fully defined or for repetitive or maintenance related work.

 It is a collaborative form of contract, which brings the contractor into the project team early, with the team working together through the design and construction phases.
-This provides benefits of ensuring that the contractor can use his experience in the design phase to reduce overall project risk and
+This provides benefits of ensuring that the contractor can use his experience in the design phase to reduce overall project risk and ensure buildability.
+There are some significant differences compared with the single stage approach however, that provide a greater level of cost control and certainty.